Cauchy problem for integrable discrete equations on quad-graphs: Initial value problems

+In general, this system possesses solutions, but only singular.
+Indeed, if a solution is nonsingular then $v_1$ and $v_2$ can be found by the given $v,w,v_{12}$, but this leads to the equality $v_1=v_2$ which is a constraint for initial data.
+Therefore, there are no nonsingular solutions in the generic case $v_1\ne v_2$.
+Moreover, if we consider initial data such that $v_1=v_2$, then the solution is not unique, because only one equation for $w$ and $v_{12}$ remains.
+The structure of the special solution can be easily understood for a concrete example of cross-ratio equation

+The singular solutions of this equation are characterized by coincidence of, at least, three variables.
+Indeed, the above system at $v_1\ne v_2$ is solved by $w=v_{12}=v$.

-\paragraph{Example 2.} Both IVP shown on the Fig.\,\ref{fig:defect22} are correct.
+\paragraph{Example 2.} Both IVP shown on the Fig.~\ref{fig:defect22} are well-posed.
 For the left one this is obvious; for the right one we have the system of three equations on the variables $u,w,v_{12}$:

-This system implies $u=v_2$, $w=v_1$ and for $v_{12}$ one has the same equation $Q(v,v_1,v_2,v_{12};\a,\b)=0$ as in the case of lattice without defect.
+This system implies $u=v_2$, $w=v_1$ and for $v_{12}$ one has the same equation $Q(v,v_1,v_2,v_{12};\alpha,\beta)=0$ as in the case of lattice without defect.
 In other words, the defect shown on these pictures does not affect the dynamics.
-We shall call defects with such property {\it transparent}.
+We shall call defects with such property {\em transparent}.

-Analogously, the graph shown on the Fig.\,\ref{fig:defect_S} gives explicit and implicit schemes depending on the choice of initial data.
+Analogously, the graph shown on the Fig.~\ref{fig:defect_S} gives explicit and implicit schemes depending on the choice of initial data.

 \QG{\multiput(0,0)(0,20){4}{\path(-5,0)(105,0)} \path(0,-5)(0,65) \path(20,-5)(20,65) \path(80,-5)(80,65) \path(100,-5)(100,65) \path(40,-5)(40,20) \path(40,33)(40,65) \path(60,-5)(60,27) \path(60,40)(60,65) \path(20,40)(30,33)(40,20) \path(30,33)(40,33)(60,20) \path(40,40)(60,27)(70,27) \path(60,40)(70,27)(80,20) \dashline{3}(30,-5)(30,20)(25,36.5)(40,36.5)(60,23.5)(75,23.5)(70,40)(70,65) \dashline{3}(-5,26.5)(50,26.5)(50,33.5)(105,33.5) }